azsdk/azsdk-docs/07-Customizing-AzSDK-for-your-Org/Readme.md

  - People will be able to install AzSDK using your special org-specific installer (the 'iwr' install command)
  - Developers will be able to run manual scans for security of their subscriptions and resources (GRS, GSS commands)
- - (Coming soon) Teams will be able to configure the AzSDK SVT release task in their CICD pipelines
+ - Teams will be able to configure the AzSDK SVT release task in their CICD pipelines
  - Subscription owners will be able to setup Continuous Assurance (CA) from their local machines (**after** they've installed AzSDK using your org-specific 'iwr' installer locally)
  - Monitoring teams will be able to setup AzSDK OMS view and see scan results from CA (and also manual scans and CICD if configured)